natalieagus/50002/docs/Hardware/e_sequentiallogic.md

 Here are the key points from this notes:
 1. General structure of **sequential logic devices**:
   <img src="https://dropbox.com/s/7crg33w0e7yg2hn/Q1.png?raw=1"    class="center_seventy"   >
-2. **Dynamic discipline**: The setup time (t1) and hold time (t2) constraints ensures the proper operation of sequential circuits by guaranteeing that data is reliably transferred between flip-flops in a sequential circuit.
-They prevent timing violations that could lead to incorrect operation of the circuit (incorrect propagation of signals).
-These constraints enforce specific time windows during which the data must remain **stable** around the clock edge (t1 **before** the clock edge for **upstream** dff, and t2 **after** the clock edge for **downstream** dff)
+2. **Dynamic discipline**: The **hold time** constraint (t1) and **setup time** constraint (t2) ensure the proper operation of sequential circuits by guaranteeing that data is reliably transferred between flip-flops in a sequential circuit.
+They prevent timing violations that could lead to incorrect operation of the circuit (incorrect propagation of signals). t1 ensures data from the upstream register remains stable long enough **after** the clock edge to satisfy the hold time of the downstream register. t2 ensures valid data arrives at the downstream register **before** the next clock edge with sufficient setup time.
 3. **$$t_{cd}$$ and $$t_{pd}$$ computation of sequential logic devices**: $$t_{cd}$$ and $$t_{pd}$$ are computed based only on the downstream combinational logic relative to the clock input, <span class="orange-bold">not</span> user inputs.
 4. **Metastable state**: Occurs in flip-flops when the input changes too close to the clock edge, **violating** setup or hold time.
 In this state, the output is **neither** a stable 0 nor 1 and may oscillate or settle unpredictably.
 It arises because flip-flops internal feedback cannot resolve conflicting signal states quickly.
 We can mitigate metastability (but cannot completely avoid it) by using synchronizers and ensuring that dynamic discipline is obeyed.